-ARTsiinery is a play on words using my initials (S.I.I.N., pronounced "seen") to represent a creative--or artsy--way of engaging with one's surroundings--or scenery--from different perspectives.
+Welcome!
+ARTsiinery is a play on words using the initials of my name, Sharon Ilaina Itkoff Nacache--pronounced "seen"--to represent a creative, artsy way of engaging with one's surroundings--or scenery--from different perspectives.
 I believe that an open mind and willingness to explore the "artsiinery" around and within is what's needed to embark on a journey of personal wellness and discovery.

 My psychotherapy approach is grounded in principles of mindfulness, humanism, and the healing power of the creative process.
 I have developed a personal practice of MBSR--Mindfulness Based Stress Reduction--and integrate these techniques in the professional arena wherever possible.
 I take a respectful, collaborative approach to working with clients of all ages as I feel we all can benefit from learning how to creatively cope with life stressors and develop a more compassionate lens through which to see ourselves and the world.

 I joined Water & Stone PLLC in 2018 and facilitate creative wellness workshops to aid in burnout prevention for the Head Start/Early Head Start staff of several local nonprofit agencies around NYC.
 I am also the Art Therapy Program Manager at the Art Therapy Practice, a growing group practice in Manhattan affiliated with the School of Visual Arts and Art Therapy Project.
 I enjoy wearing many hats—including that of clinician, supervisor, consultant/contractor, artist, educator, workshop facilitator, manager, and mother.